 - i.
-Recommendation PAP.5/PLN/RECOM/01/MAY.19 on the ratification and implementation of the Charter for African Cultural Renaissance; ii.
-Recommendation PAP.5/PLN/RECOM/01/MAY.19 - ii.
-Recommendation PAP.5/PLN/RECOM/01/MAY.19 of the Pan-African Parliament for the Industrial Sector in Africa; - iii.
+Recommendation PAP.5/PLN/RECOM/01/MAY.19 on the ratification and implementation of the Charter for African Cultural Renaissance; - Recommendation PAP.5/PLN/RECOM/01/MAY.19 of the Pan-African Parliament for the Industrial Sector in Africa; - iii.
 Recommendation PAP.5/PLN/RECOM/01/MAY.19 on the African Union Theme for the Year 2019: "The Year of Refugees, Returnees and Internally Displaced Persons: Towards Durable Solutions to Forced Displacement in Africa".